ObjectModules/deploy/[Mapping]-Employment.md

 Employment can be more deeper or wider depend on our need.
 We consider these three (3) are suitable enough to start our project on getting it work.

-You may see that each kind of these (3) employments has four (4) elements, become twelve (12) all together.
-This twelve elements consist of six (6) users & six (6) organizations.
+You may see that each kind of these (3) employments has four (4) process, become twelve (12) all together.
+This twelve consist of six (6) main & six (6) displaying processes.

 So let stop getting the employment until this point and start merging them.
 Let continue now with the concept of _[[Merging|[Mapping]-Merging]]_.
 ***